Athletics + Fitness

 The Center’s coordinator develops new course offerings based on student input and has recently funded new classes (like ballet), complete with transportation options to off-campus locations.
 Long-standing classes include aikido, karate, archery, soccer, pottery, yoga, and a slate of outdoor adventure options like skiing, snowboarding, kayaking, climbing, and backpacking.
 In addition, a healthy competition has arisen been tutor Krishnan Venkatesh’s Iron Bookworm and SAC Coordinator Mary Anne Burke’s Warrior Women workouts.

-However, just as in the classroom, the real point of the Student Activities Center is not competition, but a greater understanding of the self and of the community we share.
+However, just as in the classroom, the real point of the Student Activity Center is not competition, but a greater understanding of the self and of the community we share.

 SPRING 2020 HOURS

 - Mondays : 7:15 a.m.–7 p.m., 9:40 p.m.–midnight

 - Tuesdays: 7:15 a.m.–10 p.m.